 Why is the distributor selling?
-Owner is 65 and ready to retire.
+Owner is relocating out of the state.

 Where is the warehouse located?
 Located in Jacksonville, Florida.

 How long has the seller owned the route?
-Current owner has owned the route for 4 years.
+Current owner has owned the route for just under 2 years.
 The route has been established for many years prior.

 What about vacation time or personal days?
 As an independent distributor/business owner you are responsible for servicing the route.
 In most cases there is a qualified "go to" person who is familiar with the company's routes through networking with other distributors.
 Another option is to hire or train someone for additional time needed off.

 What else should I know?
-This route and it's accounts are in a concentrated area saving you both time and fuel expenses.
+This route and its accounts are in a concentrated area saving you both time and fuel expenses.
 The company continues to be aggressive promoting growth and adding new product lines...
 Extremely large route with endless potential!
 Hesitate on this one and it will be gone!
-This route is a steal with only a 6 month ROI!
-Motiated seller!
-Cake and Pastry routes rarely come available and this one won't last long at $29,000!
+This route is a steal with only a 1 year ROI!
+Motivated seller!
+Cake and Pastry routes rarely come available and this one won't last long at $25,000!
 Contact Us About This Route Here!